mroam/chordlifter/README.md

 # chordlifter
-For musicians: adjust locations of chords in text file song lyrics: within or floating above.
+For musicians: project to adjust song lyrics (text files) so that chords can be either within or floating above.

 [See example picture](https://github.com/mroam/chordlifter/blob/main/project-desc/chordlifter-samples.png)
 or compare "[Flat](../main/project-desc/survive-simple-flat.txt)"